tatiaris/tatiaris/README.md

 ### Hi there 👋

-My name is Rishabh Tatia, and my passion lies in developing software that helps make everyone's lives easier!
+I'm Rishabh and my passion lies in developing software that helps make everyone's lives easier!
 I got into programming through my interest in applied math and solving problems on Project Euler when I was in highschool.
 The majority of my experience so far lies in web development but I'm also interested in data science and mobile/desktop app development.

 Here are some projects I'm proud of:
 - Full Stack: